twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-13-rely-on-dhamma-not-outside-power%zh.rst

 There are many wholesome and unwholesome kammas exist in everyone.
 Therefore, instead of saying two dogs are following us, it’s more true to say that a pack of dogs following us.
 If we think it’s safe, then we are very foolish.
 Therefore, we have to walk on the way of freedom from dogs and will arrive to the place of Nibbāna free from dogs.

 In regard to this, I’ll tell a story.
 [Sayadaw told about the story of Subrahmā Devata and his 1,000 celestial nymphs.
 The Buddha couldn’t save them directly by preventing them from falling into Hell. ] Only the Dhamma can save us (This point is different from some other Buddhists who rely on the outside power.
 Buddha and enlightened beings are not saviours.
-They only show the wayays to safety.).
+They only show the way to safety.).

 And then Sayadaw talked on practice.
 In front is impermanent dhamma.
 The seeing ñāṇa behind is also dhamma (anicca/magga).
 It can only save you if you can practice and know the Dhamma.
 There are no other reliable things except the Dhamma. (i.e., outside powers, instead we have to develop inside power).